mh37/Argos/README.md

 - Utilize Blacklist and Whitelist for SSIDs
 - Obtain coordinates based on SSID names
 - Show SSID location as markers on Google Maps
-- Dynamic filtering of output data
+- Dynamic filtering of output data (Signal strength, SSID, MAC, Vendor)
 - Saving of recorded data (WARNING: This may be illegal in your country)

 ## Limitations and TODO list

 - Very limited API calls with Wigle free tier
+- Vendor List is pretty lacking
 - Newer devices are a lot more careful with their probe requests
 - MAC randomization make it a lot harder to fingerprint devices, especially for long term tracking.
 Nevertheless, it doesn't make it impossible.
 For more information check out [Why MAC Address Randomization is not Enough:
   An Analysis of Wi-Fi Network Discovery Mechanisms](https://papers.mathyvanhoef.com/asiaccs2016.pdfhttps:/)